Skip to main content

 E: Error: Invalid configuration files, aborting build

-The project:init CLI command uses your responses and some framework-detection logic to attempt to set some sane configuration for your project.
-Your project - like most projects - is unique, and this goal of a seamless first deployment may yet be incomplete at this stage.
-Have no fear!
-Upsun provides a highly customizable configuration schema that can be adjusted for your particular package manager, environment variables, builds, deploys, workers, crons, and other requirements to get you fully deployed.
-To start exploring what might still be needed, see the following language-specific configuration pages:
+The project:init command uses your responses and framework-detection logic to generate a starting configuration.
+Because every project is different, the generated configuration may not cover all your requirements.
+Upsun provides a customizable configuration schema you can adjust for your package manager, environment variables, builds, deploys, workers, crons, and other requirements.
+To explore what might still be needed, see the language-specific configuration pages:

 Next steps